quay/mirror-registry/README.md

 - RHEL 8 or Fedora machine with `podman v3.3` and `openssl` installed
 - Fully qualified domain name for the Quay service (must resolve via DNS, or at least [/etc/hosts](#local-dns-resolution))
-- Passwordless `sudo` access on the target host (rootless install tbd)
 - Key-based SSH connectivity on the target host (will be set up automatically for local installs, in case of remote hosts see [here](#generate-ssh-keys))
 - `make` (only if [compiling](#compile-your-own-installer) your own installer)